My Career Path - Peter Ubel

 Fact #5: I stumbled upon behavioral economics.

 While at the University of Pittsburgh in 1992, I was introduced to several people at Carnegie Mellon University who were doing research in behavioral economics.
-George Loewenstein was kind enough to let me audit his class that winter, and I was hooked!
+George Loewenstein was kind enough to let me audit his class that winter and I was hooked!
+(George is an amazing researcher.
+Check out his work here.)
 I realized that many elements of medical practice in health policy were operating under unrealistic assumptions about how people think and decide.
-I knew I could make a career of exploring the overlap between ethics, behavioral economics and medicine.
+I knew I could make a career of exploring the overlap between ethics, behavioral economics, and medicine.
 Twenty years later, I haven’t, um, Petered out yet.

 Fact #6: I never got a PhD or Masters degree.

 When I was in my research Fellowship, my peers were getting Masters degrees in either bioethics or public health.
 I felt like the time I would need to spend on course requirements was better spent writing and researching.
 So I audited relevant classes, but instead of doing homework, I did research.
-I then got lucky, and found a job at the University of Pennsylvania despite my lack of credentials beyond my mere medical degree.
+I then got lucky and found a job at the University of Pennsylvania despite my lack of credentials beyond my mere medical degree.
 Probably not the best plan for everyone out there.
-But other than my father, no one seems to worry these days about my lack of additional degrees.
+But other than my father, no one about my lack of additional degrees.

 That said, people who know they want to go in this direction might want to consider MD PhD programs, or fellowship programs which offer master’s degrees at the same time as they help you develop your research skills.